mkartashev/elfref/README.md

 # elfref
 A tool to dump references in an ELF file.

-This information is useful when debugging a linking issue (usually over email) and you need to trace the unsatisfied reference back to source code.
+This information is useful when debugging a linking issue (usually over an email) and you need to trace the unsatisfied reference back to the source code.
 The name of the referrer is not given by all linkers, nor all the customers would report you that.